r-hedayati/CPSC-TA-Support/README.md

 python late_submission_calculator.py config.yml
 ```

-if no argument is provided, the script will look for a config.yml file in the same directory.
+If no argument is provided, the script will look for a `config.yml` file in the same directory.

 # Output